Franklin89/Blog/drafts/switching-google-authentication-to-oidc-in-asp-net-core-2-2.md

     - OpenID Connect
 ---

 Google has announced to shutdown the Google+ API due to previous data leaks.
 They have [announced](https://developers.google.com/+/api-shutdown) that the will shutdown the Google+ APIs on March 7, 2019.
 This is pretty soon and I have an application in production that uses the Google+ API for authentication.
-In the post by Google it even says that the shutdown is beginning at the end of January 2019 and that API calls might fail.
+In the post by Google it even says that the shutdown will start at the end of January 2019 and that API calls might fail.
 That is just a few days from now.
 So I better hurry and start updating that project.

 ## What to do next?